jdonaldson/golgi/Readme.md

     }
 }
 ```
-## Pre-tokenized paths
+## Pre-segmented paths

-Golgi tokenizes paths by splitting on forward slash characters.
+Golgi segments paths by splitting on forward slash characters.
 It's possible
-to route on pre-tokenized paths.
-Simply pass an array of tokenized strings,
+to route on pre-segmented paths.
+Simply pass an array of strings,
 rather than a single string path.

 ```haxe